Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: STL Robustness Formulas as Computation Graphs

-First we consider the computation graph of each STL robustness formula given in Section \ref{subsec:prelim stl syntax and semantics} individually.
-The formulas for the non-temporal operators are relatively straightforward to implement as computation graphs involving simple mathematical operations, such as subtraction, $\max$, and $\min$ (i.e., the operation is applied over each element of the input robustness trace(s)).
-To compute robustness values for the temporal operators, specifically $\lozenge_{[a,b]},\, \square_{[a,b]}$, and $\mathcal{U}_{[a,b]}$, we apply dynamic programming \cite{FainekosSankaranarayananEtAl2012} by using a recurrent computation graph, similar to the structure of a recurrent neural network (RNN) \cite{HochreiterSchmidhuber1997}.
-The complexity of this approach is linear in the length of the signal for $\lozenge$ and $\square$, and quadratic for the $\mathcal{U}$ operator, and linear in the number of nodes in the parse tree.
+Due to the temporal nature of the eventually $\lozenge_{[a,b]}$, always $\square_{[a,b]}$, and until $\mathcal{U}_{[a,b]}$ operators, the computation graph construction needs to be treated differently than the non-temporal operators.
+While computing the robustness \emph{value} of any temporal operators given an input signal is straightforward, computing the robustness \emph{trace} in a computationally efficient way is less so.
+To accomplish this, we apply dynamic programming \citep{FainekosSankaranarayananEtAl2012} by using a recurrent computation graph structure, similar to the recurrent structure of recurrent neural networks (RNN) \citep{HochreiterSchmidhuber1997}.
+In doing so, we can compute the robustness value for every subsignal of an input signal.
+The complexity of this approach is linear in the length of the signal for $\lozenge$ and $\square$, and at most quadratic for the $\mathcal{U}$ operator.